 - Personalized driver scores and coaching to help promote safer driving habits and limit distracted driving.

 As we discussed in a previous blog post, providing driver safety monitoring is a logical extension of any carrier’s digital family safety strategy.
 Just as parents of young children and tweens worry about inappropriate digital content and excessive screen time, parents of teenagers worry about the safety of their teen drivers.
 And this anxiety is not misplaced.
 According to the Pennsylvania Department of Transportation (PennDOT), vehicle crashes are the leading cause of death among 16- to 24-year-olds.

-The Advantage of Smartphone-based Driver Safety Monitoring
+The Advantage of Smartphone-based Driver Monitoring Technology

 As the primary provider of smartphones and mobile connectivity, wireless carriers are uniquely positioned to provide driver safety services to their subscribers.
 Bundling this functionality with other family safety features such as location tracking and parental controls will provide digital-first parents with a powerful parenting tool they can use to protect their children from adolescence to young adulthood.